Daher Kodiak: Operational history

 The first Kodiak was delivered to launch customer Spirit Air in January 2008.
 By September 2013, 100 Kodiaks had been built, with the 100th aircraft being delivered to US operator Sunstate Aviation.
 The Kodiak was designed for use by mission societies, and several aircraft have been delivered to organisations such as Mission Aviation Fellowship and JAARS.
+However one MAF Kodiak was lost in a crash in 2020.

 Some of the Kodiaks built have been produced under Quest Aircraft's Quest Mission Team (QMT) program.
 The QMT program aims to sell one of every 11 Kodiaks built to a mission organisation at cost price.

 The 200th aircraft was delivered in December 2016 for a record yearly production of 36 Kodiaks, while the production facility was extended by 25% in September to cope with growing demand.

 The 250th was delivered in 2018, as the highest time aircraft surpassed 5,000 hours.

 The 300th aircraft had been delivered by December 2021, as the fleet had logged over 278,700 flight hours.